 Another connection I made after leaving TBN was with Zoe Creating in Nashville.
 They were a new studio building a client base and they brought me in to do gaffing for them on a few videos.
 Our relationship grew and I found myself as the DP and Steadicam operator.
 Arguably the craziest gig I have ever done was to stand in a running river shooting an artist's music video.
 We used overcranking and some other techniques to create majestic slow motion video that turned out great.
 I also rented their Steadicam rig to shoot training videos for Cracker Barrell.
 The Zoe connection allowed me the opportunity to direct a concert DVD for Shari Iman (who was an up and comer at the time).
 You can view some of the videos I helped light and shoot on my Portfolio Page (click to view).

 On the live side of production, I have had the opportunity to do it all.
 In 2005, I was the first EVS operator on the CMT Music Awards.
 At the time, the producers thought it was magic to be able to record red carpet arrivals and play them back that same segment.
 The idea of a rollout blew minds and now it is commonplace in awards shows.
 Through I-MAG I got to direct an barbershop competition, a political tour, many concerts and other corporate events.
-Through my racing connection, I became the lead EVS operator for Barrett-Jackson and now I am the tape producer.
+Through my racing connection, I became the lead EVS operator for Barrett-Jackson, then the Tape Producer and now I have moved into my role as the Post Supervisor.
 My client for this show also has used me in other productions from a beauty pageant to a racing magazine show.